Abhinav271828/spring24-CVR/README.md

     - 1857 and Its Aftermath
 * Lecture 3 (11 Jan, Thu)
     - 1857 and Its Aftermath (contd.)
+* Lecture 4 (18 Jan, Thu)
+    - The Anti-Colonial Call for Freedom

 # Grading Policy
 * Midsem: 20%